 Effective content curation requires a plan.
 Your first step?
 Figure out what topics you want to focus on.
 What news and information does your business care about?
 What topics matter to your customer?
 Narrow your topic list down to a few concentrated areas to explore.

-Also, think about where you’re going to source your curated content, how you plan on gathering and storing links, and how you will share curated content with your audience.
-Here are some more tips for developing a content curation strategy.
+Also, think about where you’re going to source your content, how you plan on gathering and storing links, and how you will share curated content with your audience.
+Don’t be afraid to curate!

 What curation tools are out there?

-Content curation is a way to strengthen your content marketing efforts without having to invest a ton of time and money in creating original content like blog posts.
+Curating is a great way to strengthen your content marketing efforts without having to invest a ton of time and money in creating original content like blog posts.
 Still, it takes energy and strategy to curate content well.

 Ready to take a deeper dive into content curation?